VLAW1/multimodal-response/README.md

 ## Overview

-This project generates a Multimodal Response using both text and images through an orchestrated workflow.
+This project generates a response in a text-to-text-and-image fashion where the response to a user prompt uses both text and images through an orchestrated workflow.
 The Task Planner plans responses and coordinates between text and image generators, allowing for interleaved text and image outputs.

 ## Example